flotpython/exos-python/notebooks/tps/puzzle8/README-puzzle8-nb.md

 #### board representation (2)

 as part of this decision, you need to choose whether to model boards as **native Python** objects, or as **class instances**
-both approaches are valid, but the latter is likely to lead to a much cleaner code, and **more easily modifiable**, which is an important point when time matters
+both approaches are valid, but the latter is likely to lead to a much cleaner code, and **more easily modifiable**,
+which is an important point when time matters

-so, not that if you choose to use you own class:
+so, note that if you choose to use you own class:

 - in order to make it **hashable**, you just need to implement the following methods:
   - `__eq__` to allow to compare boards